spktrm/A-Method-for-Clustering-and-Classifying-Hand-shapes-from-Auslan/README.md

 Finally, Use posenet_video.py script to classify your handshapes from data has been collected.
 Make sure this script references your trained hand model

 ## Optional
-For accuracy and performance metrics, use the classification_report.py script to see your models accuracy
+For accuracy and performance metrics, use the classification_report.py script to see your model's accuracy

 Scripts that end in "clustering.py" and "crop_hand.py" are used for clustering from a video source, where the number of hand shapes are unknown.